-Each Action team is established to complete a specific, focused, and time-bound objective(s consistent with CAN's Strategic Direction).
+Each Action Team is established to complete a specific, focused, and time-bound objective(s) (consistent with CAN's Strategic Direction).
 Action Team work plan timelines are dependent upon the objectives of the work.
-Progress toward Action Team Goals is reported to the Strategy Committee through ongoing annual work plan monitoring processes.
+Progress toward Action Team objectives is provided at regular intervals to the CAN Leadership Team as part of ongoing progress updates.

-Action Team work plans are annual plans designed to accomplish (a) focused and limited objective(s) directly correlated and aligned to CAN's Strategic Plan in one fiscal year.
-Action Teams are free to propose multi-year work plans to the CAN Strategy Committee.
+Action Team work plans are designed to accomplish (a) focused and limited objective(s) directly correlated and aligned to CAN's Strategic Direction.
+Action Teams' scope and timeline are created consistent with the objective the Action Team seeks to achieve.